fyne-io/flatpak_demo/README.md

 A desktop file (`.desktop`) is also required (as with any other Linux desktop application).
 You can let the metainfo creator above generate one for you, or you can use the [io.fyne.flatpak_demo.desktop](https://github.com/fyne-io/flatpak_demo/blob/main/io.fyne.flatpak_demo.desktop) file as a reference.

+### Guidelines from Flathub
+Flathub has documentation regarding their requirements and suggestions for your application metadata if you wish to publish the app there.
+Most notably, the [MetaInfo guidelines](https://docs.flathub.org/docs/for-app-authors/metainfo-guidelines/) and [Quality guidelines](https://docs.flathub.org/docs/for-app-authors/metainfo-guidelines/quality-guidelines) are important to read.

 ## Example manifest
 The manifest for this project can be found below.
 It can be used as a base to use when packaging other apps using Flatpak.
 The sha256 field for the source can be found by downloading the file and running `sha256sum` on it.